cptx032/cee/README.md

 ## Rules
 - Each Plugin should return valid C code, this means in others words that a Plugin should not return Cee code, but a complete and valid C code.
 - Each plugin should do only one thing, this means that, if a plugin exist to define names only once, your plugin should not do this.
 If there's a plugin to remove semicolons, your plugin should not remove semicolons...and so on

-## The future: the things we want to support:
-- some kind of `for/foreach` command
-- inline unit testing `@test {}`
-- allow plugins configurations, so if I want to enable/disable the function auto-semicolon I can say `@config { func -enable_auto_semicolon }.`
-- a command like `cee show commands`
-- jinja templates for some kind of generic programming

 # How to create your own plugins